Creating an Organisational Capability Framework: Why Strategic Learning is an Important Step

 - Supporting: You can have two kinds of supporting capabilities.
-First, those that support the business like HR.
+First, those that support the business like human resources management.
 Second, any operations or processes that you engage third parties to handle.

 - Contextual: Lesser known and “behind the scenes”.
-These are usually lower-level capabilities that are mainly apparent when they don’t work well.
+These are usually lower-level capabilities with more intangible value, mainly apparent when they don’t work well.
 Payroll and soft skills like effective communication are examples.

 What is strategic learning?

 What makes capabilities inimitable is often a combination of time crunch and the path taken to develop them.
-Like coworkers trying to emulate your skillset, your competitors would need to follow the same path of internal learning to replicate what you do—but of course, that’s not possible, as your learning and development process will be tailored to your investments and industry standard.
+Like coworkers trying to emulate your skillset, your competitors would need to follow the same path of internal learning to replicate what you do—but of course, that’s not possible, as your learning and development process will be tailored to your priorities, investments and capability needs.
 Or at least it should be, if you utilise strategic learning.